 The problem isn’t what you want.
 It’s the fact that your joy and contentment in life are directly tied to the want being fulfilled.

 Here are three more things that will help unlock the power of gratitude and set you free from your prison of want.

-All those things you just listed…start giving thanks for them.
+Take all those things you just listed and start giving thanks for them.
 It’s hard to feel unhappy or needy when you are thankful.
 Having an attitude of gratitude has helped me to find joy in the daily grind.

 We are only imprisoned by want when we allow our joy to rest on the stuff we can get—earthly treasures.
-Those things break and fade away…they will never last, and will never ultimately satisfy you.
+Those things break and fade away.
+They will never last and will never ultimately satisfy you.
 So, take the keys above and set yourself free from the prison of want and live a life of true joy.
 Are you breaking free?
-Comment below.